Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 How to ensure context specificity and sensitivity?

-• Consider lessons learnt from previous flagship projects.
+• Consider lessons learned from previous flagship projects.

-• Parliamentary Staff is the key for delivering and for facilitating context specificity
+• Parliamentary staff is the key for delivering and facilitating context specificity.

 4.